Graduate Dean’s Dissertation Fellowship

 Overview

 The UCI Graduate Division is pleased to announce a fellowship for students nearing completion of their dissertations/thesis.
 The Graduate Dean’s Dissertation Fellowship, GDDF, aims to increase dissertation and thesis completion amongst doctoral and MFA students.
-This award is intended for students in their final year of graduate study who have a realistic expectation of degree completion during the 2024-2025 academic year.
-The award will allow students to forgo their non-research related employment obligations to concentrate on completing their degree
+This award is intended for students in their final year of graduate study who have a realistic expectation of degree completion during the 2025-2026 academic year.
+The award will allow students to forgo their non-research related employment obligations to concentrate on completing their degree.

 Award Information